alexyuly/chil/README.md

 A stream is defined as a key-value pair, whose key is the name of the stream, and whose value is a reference to an instance of a component.
 A component instance reference takes the form

 ```
-component name [@[instance name]] [->input name]
+component name[ @[instance name]][ ->input name][: constructor value]
 ```
 Note that the square brackets (`[` and `]`) are not literal: they indicate that a portion of the expression is optional.

 #### 1.4.1 Prepositions: `@` and `->`

-Prepositions are used to "tag" component names with additional information.
-A preposition is a non-verbal symbol which comes immediately before the first character of a component name.
+Prepositions are used to "tag" component names with additional kinds of names.
+A preposition is a non-verbal symbol which comes immediately before the first character of a name.

 #### 1.4.2 Component name